 where: FC is the forcing resisting potential failure of the system, and FD are the driving forces that cause failure.

 In geotechnical calculations, the actual FS of a system is calculated using the best-estimate or most-likely values of FC and FD.
 The best-estimate values are represented as mean values for symmetrical distributions, median values for slightly skewed distributions, and geometrical mean for log-normal distributions (i.e., highly-skewed distributions).
-Generally, values of ps for LCC are assumed to be normally distributed with the mean representing the best-estimate for inputs for Equation (6).
+Generally, values of ps for P-LCC are assumed to be normally distributed with the mean representing the best-estimate for inputs for Equation (6).

 Load and Resistance Factor Design (LRFD)

 LRFD is widely used as an alternative to working stress design (WSD) and is popular in structural and geotechnical engineering codes.
-LRFD has been adopted by the following institutions an societies.
+LRFD has been adopted by the following institutions and societies.

 ACI (American Concrete Institute)